m-sette/social-network/README.md

   "awsSecret": "your aws secret",
 }
 ```
-In development to start the server you you need two shell.
+In development to start the server you you need two shells.
 In the first shell run:

 ```sh
 $ node bundle-server.js

 ```
-And in the second, your Express serve with
+And in the second, your Express server with:

 ```sh
 $ node index.js